How to Do a Balance Transfer the Smart Way

 Step 2: Prepare to Apply

-Aside from prepping the info about the balances you want to transfer, you should also have information ready that you would need when applying for a new credit card:
+You'll also need to gather the same information that you would need when applying for any new credit card:

 • Name, date of birth, and Social Security number